GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 * Fifty percent of smartphone users are more likely to use a company's mobile site when browsing or shopping because they
   [don't want to download an app][twg-shopping].
-* One of the top reasons for uninstalling an app is the [limited storage][twg-uninstall] (whereas an installed PWA usually takes less than 1MB).
+* One of the top reasons for uninstalling an app is [limited storage][twg-uninstall] (whereas an installed PWA usually takes less than 1MB).
 * Smartphone users are more likely to purchase from mobile sites that